 6 Things you should know about Bluefin Tuna Migration

 Bluefin Tuna are the largest of the Tuna species and can live up to 40 years of age.
 Bluefins migrate across all oceans and can dive as deep as 900m.
 The Bluefin Tuna’s anatomy is built for speed with retractable fins and eyes that sit flush to their body.
 As such, they are voracious predators from an early age and hunt down schools of mackerel, herring, sardines & anchovies.
 Bluefin tuna migrate during the whole year to spawn and to find food.
-In this article you’ll learn more on their migration routes and spawning behavior.
+In this article, you’ll learn more about their migration routes and spawning behavior.
 So let’s dive in.

 They are sight hunters and believed to have extremely sharp vision.
 The three species of Bluefin are the Atlantic, Pacific and Southern Bluefin Tuna.
 Bluefin Tuna are top predators in the marine food chain and provide an important balance within the ocean environment.
 There is currently a debate on whether the Pacific Bluefin Tuna as an endangered species.
 They are a delicacy for sushi in Asia and fetch a hefty price therefore fishermen are using sophisticated technology and the fish seem to be disappearing as a result of the increased fishing.